 2.3.1 Thiobarbituric reacting substances (TBARS) value

-The thiobarbituric acid reactive substances (TBARS) content of the paneer samples was evaluated following procedure described by Witte et al. (1970).
-Results are expressed as mg malonaldehyde/kg of sample, which serves as an indicator of the extent of oxidative rancidity in paneer.
+The thiobarbituric acid reactive substances (TBARS) content of the paneer samples was evaluated following a procedure described by Witte et al. (1970).
+Results are expressed as mg malonaldehyde/kg of a sample, which serves as an indicator of the extent of oxidative rancidity in paneer.

 2.3.2 Tyrosine Value